teamtomo/teamtomo-site-archive/guides/EMAN2/eman2-user-guide.md

 # EMAN2
-The [EMAN2 tomography workflow tutorial](https://blake.bcm.edu/emanwiki/EMAN2/e2tomo) is a complete guide to the cryo-ET data processing pipeline in EMAN2.
+EMAN2 now includes a complete workflow for cryo-ET data processing.
+Find links to useful guides in the sidebar!